dustinkirkland/run-one/README.md

+# run\-one(1)

-# run\-one(1) - lightweight process manager; run just one instance at a time of some command and unique set of arguments (useful for cronjobs, eg)
+Lightweight process manager; run just one instance at a time of some command and unique set of arguments (useful for cronjobs, eg)

-run\-one, 9 Jan 2011
+# Usage

 ```
 run-one COMMAND [ARGS]